dannywrayuk/utilities/packages/describe-shape/README.md

 ## Install

-Installation can be done using your favourite package manager
+Use your favourite package manager

 Using npm: